dragoonDorise/EmuDeck/latest.md

    - logging is more verbose.

 Expert Mode Changes:
-   - Expert mode now has a list of changes intead of a series of questions.
+   - Expert mode now has a list of changes instead of a series of questions.
    - Expert mode now has a custom install location available.
 It will be tested for the ability to both write and link, and rejected if either fail.
    - Now has option to clobber roms folders even if you have already run it before.